What You Need to Know When You Inherit a 401k

 "As the named beneficiary of the plan, you should be able to access the money even while the rest of the estate is in probate," said Fred Mutter, tax manager at Deloitte and Touche.

-There are other considerations, too; for example, you may qualify for a federal income tax deduction if the 401k account is also subject to federal estate tax, which will generally be the case if the taxable estate is over $650,000.
+There are other considerations also.
+For example, you may qualify for a federal income tax deduction if the 401k account is also subject to federal estate tax, which will generally be the case if the taxable estate is over $650,000.
 (That amount is being raised each year, and will be $1 million in 2006.)

 All 401k Plans Are Not Created Equal